-David Patrick Columbia reported in the January issue of Quest about her FIT appearance quoting Michele as saying “It is impossible to talk about Charles James without discussing his clothing, but one also cannot talk about the clothing without mentioning art, music, architecture, and, above all, sex.”
+Quest reported in its January issue about Michele’s FIT appearance quoting her as saying “It is impossible to talk about Charles James without discussing his clothing, but one also cannot talk about the clothing without mentioning art, music, architecture, and, above all, sex.”

 Magazine reported on Michele’s recent appearance at FIT where “more than 300 people […] listened as Gerber Klein and [Dr. Valerie] Steele explored the life of America’s first grand master of fashion, Charles James – the man Christian Dior named as the inspiration for the “New Look” and Cristóbal Balenciaga called “the greatest couturier in the world”.